 But we wouldn't be surprised if 5G will eventually become the de facto connection for both your mobile phone and home broadband.
 We're some way off that eventuality, but it makes sense as 5G speeds are likely to be even faster than what fibre can offer.

 What companies will have 5G first?

+Right now, 5G is still pretty limited, no matter where you live.
+As we see coverage increase, 5G home broadband's validity will grow rapidly.
 If you want to be an early adopter of 5G, then be sure to check out TechRadar's guide to the best 5G phone deals.

-When will 5G broadband be available?
+Where is 5G home broadband available?

 What is 5G speed?
 Is it faster than regular broadband?

 It’s quite a lot faster than many broadband connections, although as ever you should take headline figures with a pinch of salt.